diambra/docs/content/handsOnReinforcementLearning/_index.en.md

 - <a href="./rayrllib/">Ray RLlib</a>

 </div>

-DIAMBRA Arena natively provides interfaces to both Stable Baselines 3 and Ray RLlib, allowing to easily train models with them on our environments.
-Each library-dedicated page presents some basic and advanced examples.

-{{% notice tip %}}
-All the examples presented in the following sections (plus additional code) showing how to interface DIAMBRA Arena with the major reinforcement learning libraries, can be found in our open source repository <a href="https://github.com/diambra/agents" target="_blank">DIAMBRA Agents</a>.</span>
-{{% /notice %}}

 {{% notice note %}}
 DIAMBRA Arena provides a working interface with Stable Baselines 2 too, but it is deprecated and will be discontinued in the near future.